kartoffelquadrat/BgpXox/README.md

 Xox is split into a RESTful API backend and a Web-client.

  * The web UI is based on an [existing open source implementation](https://github.com/angle943/tic-tac-toe).
- * The API backend is coded in Spring Boot and exposes the following API:
+ * The API backend is coded in Spring Boot and exposes the following resources:
-(The dashed box highlights the endpoints stipulated by the Lobby-Service)
+(Dashed box highlights the endpoints stipulated by the Lobby-Service)
 ![api](markdown/restif.png)

 ## Setup